A comprehensive guide for everything you need to know to start 5S in the workplace

 Start by holding a meeting with key stakeholders and assigning personnel to be in charge of standardization across departments and shifts.
 Ideally, they should be department managers and/or supervisors.

-Coordinate with the ISO coordinator or compliance officer to make sure that all updates and changes stay compliant with ISO standards.
+Coordinate with the ISO coordinator or compliance officer to make sure that all updates and changes abide with ISO standards.

 After standardization has been implemented, send an email blast to all stakeholders and concerned parties to ensure that everyone is updated on the new standard.